pooja0207k/MakeItTalk/README.md

 #### 5. Get The Code to Interact with MakeItTalk

-**Note:** If you are given the code from your supervisor, please skip this step, and depending on your operation system, copy either **MakeItTalk_Windows** directory to your preferred working directory.
+**Note:** If you are given the code from your supervisor, please skip this step, and depending on your operation system, copy either **MakeItTalk** directory to your preferred working directory.

 In order to get the code and try using MakeItTalk via the GUI, go to this GitHub URL: https://github.com/pooja0207k/MakeItTalk and Download **MakeItTalk** repository by clicking **Code ⇾ Download ZIP** as shown in the picture below.